dtrugman/Bulldog/README.md

-# Kuvasz
+# Bulldog

-A powerful royal watchdog named after the [Hungarian ancient dog bread](https://en.wikipedia.org/wiki/Kuvasz).
+A powerful & portable generic watchdog application.

-Currently it's still a Work In Progress - First version will be released soon enough
+Currently it's still a Work In Progress - First version will be released soon enough!

 # Motivation